SoundaryaMiranam/Man-vs-Coronavirus/README.md

 There is really no way to communicate the pandemic other than through data.

 # Data source
-Data is in CSV format and is updated daily.The data is hosted by the team at <a href="https://github.com/CSSEGISandData">Johns Hopkins University Center for Systems Science and Engineering (CSSE)</a> who have been doing a great job by collating data from around the world.There are three files that contain Total Confirmed Cases, Deaths and Recoveries.
+Data is in CSV format and is updated daily.The data is hosted by the team at <a href="https://coronavirus.jhu.edu/">Johns Hopkins University Center for Systems Science and Engineering (CSSE)</a> who have been doing a great job by collating <a href="https://github.com/CSSEGISandData">covid-19 data</a> from around the world.There are three files that contain Total Confirmed Cases, Deaths and Recoveries.

 # Overview
 Tried to understand and visualize the spread of Covid-19 using different python libraries which are used in exploratory data analysis  NumPy, Pandas, Matplotlib, Seaborn, and Plotly.Just craving narratives and informationto to help us understand what is happening.